Salt Lake County’s Zoo, Arts & Parks (ZAP) program is an important funding source for DAC.

 We have an exciting season planned.
 Please note the following shows and audition and performance dates.
 Sign up for our announcement email list to be the first to know when dates are finalized.

 Based on the books of Dr. Seuss, The Cat in the Hat is sometimes narrator, sometimes instigator as we follow the journey of Horton the Elephant; Jojo, a misfit Who; Miss Gertrude McFuzz; and a menagarie of characters as they find their place in the world.
 This is a youth show for performers ages 8 to 18.

 |Performances||July 29, 30, August 1, 5, 6 at Amphitheater|

 Now in its sixth year, this show has grown bigger every year, delighting audiences with Big Band song and dance.

 |Performances||September 9, 10 at Amphitheater|

 The 2015-16 season wrapped up with the popular Joseph and the Amazing Technicolor Dreamcoat.
 For our 2016-17 season, the youth show Seussical Jr. will perform at the amphitheater at the end of July, and Big Band Tribute will perform in September, also at the amphitheater.
 In October Freaky Friday comes back to get you in the mood for Halloween.
 The rest of our season, including a Fall show, a Spring show, and a June show will all be announced.

 If you have a reaction to what we are planning, or (even better) a suggestion about what we ought to do, please let us know.
 Arts Council Board meetings are the second Monday of each month, and citizens are always welcome.
 There is more detailed information posted on this website prior to the meetings (check the Calendar page), or you can post suggestions via the Contact page.

 We send out timely emails announcing upcoming auditions and performances.
-To add your email to the list, click on the Contact link on the left and follow the instructions for subscribing.
+To add your email to the list, start at the Contact page and follow the instructions for subscribing.